jfarelli/tic-tac-toe/README.md

 * Welcome to my final MOD 1 solo project at [Turing](https://turing.edu/) within the [Front-End Program](https://frontend.turing.edu/)!

-* For this project, we were presented with an opportuity to build out a classic head-to-head game on our own!
+* For this project, we (the students) were presented with an opportuity to build out a classic head-to-head game all on our own!

 ### How to play: